Code-the-Dream-School/node-essentials/assignments/assignment9-testing.md

 Clearly you would not want to do this step unless you are pointing to the test database.
 When you pass a function to `beforeAll()` or `it()` or other jest functions, you can declare it as async so that you can use await.
 It is important to do the prisma.$disconnect().
 If not, Jest may not terminate cleanly, and you might have a zombie process.

 Why do we need the user records?
 Each task record has a foreign key, the userId.
 If this is not provided or if it doesn't correspond to a real user record, you get a constraint violation from the database.
-It is very important to disconnect from the database at the completion of the test to avoid a hung process.
+Of course, the values provided for `hashedPassword` are not actually hashed passwords, so it would not be possible to logon with either of these, but one can associate task records with each.

 There are some special issues when testing route handlers and middleware functions.
 They take the parameters `req`, `res`, and sometimes `next`.
 For the req and res, we use the `node-http-mocks` package.
 You can configure the mock req object with the content you are testing: body, query parameters, headers, path parameters, whatever.
 Then you call the function to be tested, to see if the result is as you expect.